k41531/kaisei/posts/Cross_Site_Scripting_Attacks_and_Defensive_Techniques_A_Comprehensive_Survey.md

 emoji: 📝
 topics:
   - markdown
-published_at: 2024-12-19 22:30
+published_at: 2024-12-20 22:30
 tags:
   - paper-note
 ---

 # Cross-Site Scripting Attacks and Defensive Techniques: A Comprehensive Survey

-This is my personal note about the paper introduction. https://www.scirp.org/journal/paperinformation?paperid=119069
+This is my personal note about the paper. https://www.scirp.org/journal/paperinformation?paperid=119069

 ## Abstract